 $\square$ - The Department is required to determine "findings of affordability" because the permit applies to a combined or separate sanitary sewer system for a publically-owned treatment works.
-See Appendix - Cost Analysis for Compliance.

 Cost Analysis for Compliance - The Department has made a reasonable search for empirical data indicating the permit is affordable.
 The search consisted of a review of Department records that might contain economic data on the community, a review of information provided by the applicant as part of the application, and public comments received in response to public notices of this draft permit.
 If the empirical cost data was used by the permit writer, this data may consist of median household income, any other ongoing projects that the Department has knowledge, and other demographic financial information that the community provided as contemplated by Section 644.
 145.3.
-See Appendix - Cost Analysis for Compliance.